6 Practical Tips For Improving Conversions

 If your analytics report shows high traffic but low conversion rates, it may be because your site is not bringing in the right traffic.
 This is often caused by misrepresentation of your site, which is often caused by not using accurate keywords of descriptions of your products and services.
 Focusing on your targeted audience will attract visitors that want to buy your products.

 Is your navigation problematic?

 If your navigation is not clear or it is too complex it can raise some issues.
-If it’s too confusing for customers to figure out how to find your products or services, the chances are your conversions rates will be much lower.
-If your navigation is clear and user friendly, it will make it easier for customers to find and purchase your products.
+If it’s too confusing for customers to figure out how to find your products or services, the chances are your conversion rates will be much lower.
+If your navigation is clear and user-friendly, it will make it easier for customers to find and purchase your products.